In Depth: Leave it to Beaver

 With every TV home I've modeled, I am always surprised at how much larger it is than I thought it was.
-There must be something about how it looks on TV just seeing little bits at a time, vs. walking through the entire house at once.
+There must be something about how it looks on TV just seeing little bits at a time, vs. walking through the entire house, being able to look left and right as you go through.
 You know how the camera is supposed to add 10 lbs. to a person?
 Well, it must take away 1,000 sq ft on a house.

 In this overhead view, you not only get a sense of the feel of the whole layout of the home, but you get to see that quirky passageway from the kitchen to the entryway.
 By the way, there was room [but just barely] for a half bath under the stairs.
 You could enter it directly across from the kitchen door.
 So, if anyone wants to build this home, go right ahead - you can have your half bath on the main floor.
 Just remember to invite me over when you are finished building it.

 To see the other TV and movie homes I've finished, visit the home page here: https://www.mockingbirdlane.design/